HarpersDad/CharacterStats/README.md

 - starting items.<br>
 - item usage.<br>
 - inventory updated after using an item.<br>
-- simple UI that allows the user to choose a default character type and level them up.<br>
+- simple UI that allows the user to choose a character and level them up.<br>
 - UI now shows character stats and equipment.<br>
 - implementing a save feature that allows for a character's stats, items, and equipment to be saved and recalled.<br>
 <h2>still needed</h2>